-WWFWW Teaching Guide-printer-friendly by Manissa Maharawal.
-Design by AgitArte
+WWFWW Teaching Guide-rev-new by Manissa M. Maharawal.
+Design by AgitArte.
+Interactive

 Guided questions designed by Manissa M. Maharawal for “all those who yearn for big changes.”
 Take a few moments before you start reading When We Fight, We Win! to ask yourself what sort of change do you want to see in the world?